What Types of Gambling are Legal in the state of New Jersey?

 Nevada already had legal sports betting in place and so received the only full-scale exemption from PASPA.
 Montana, Oregon and Delaware also received partial exemptions for specific sports betting games, but Nevada had an absolute monopoly over actual sports betting during the PASPA years.

 It was in this challenging legal environment that New Jersey began its fight to legalize sports betting.
-It all began in 2011 with voters approving a ballot measure to authorize sports betting at casinos and racetracks.
+It all began in 2011 with voters approving a ballot measure to authorize sports betting at casinos and race tracks.
 Lawmakers introduced the Sports Wagering Act of 2012 fewer than two weeks later and then-Governor Chris Christie signed it into law.

 In response, the NFL, MLB, NBA, NHL and NCAA sued Governor Christie and key NJ gaming officials to enjoin the Act.
 The sports leagues contended the Sports Wagering Act of 2012 violated PASPA, and New Jersey contended PASPA itself was unconstitutional as a violation of the anti-commandeering doctrine of the 10th Amendment.

-You can read more about the legal battle here, but in the end New Jersey emerged victorious after the Supreme Court found PASPA unconstitutional in 2018 and struck it down in its entirety.
+In the end New Jersey emerged victorious after the Supreme Court found PASPA unconstitutional in 2018 and struck it down in its entirety.
 This is how New Jersey and every other state in the US gained the authority to legalize and regulate sports betting.

 One month after the Supreme Court overturned PASPA, New Jersey Governor Phil Murphy signed the Sports Wagering Law to finally bring legal sports betting to the Garden State.